siba-x-prasad/Java-Kotlin-Playground/ReadMe/kotlin/COROUTINES.md

   .
 - **runBlocking** is also a coroutine builder that bridges the non-coroutine world of a regular fun main() and
-- the code with coroutines inside of runBlocking { ... } curly braces.
+- the code with coroutines inside runBlocking { ... } curly braces.
 - This is highlighted in an IDE by this: CoroutineScope hint right after the runBlocking opening curly brace.
 - If you remove or forget runBlocking in this code, you'll get an error on the launch call, since